magpie-ea/magpie-backend/README.md

   (However, currently if you actually submitted an object or array, the backend will still print it out, as it is.
 Good luck trying to parse that in your CSV output though!)

 - There is limited guarantee on database reliability on Heroku's Hobby (free) grade.
-If the magpie-demo site for your experiments, you should retrieve the experiment results and perform backups as soon as possible.
+If the magpie-test site for your experiments, you should retrieve the experiment results and perform backups as soon as possible.

 # Development